Home

 The field of nursing has expanded not only to meet the needs of a growing geriatric population but also to accommodate changes in the U.S. health care system.
 Advances in technology, in particular the advent of electronic health records (EHRs), have created opportunities for more nurses to step into higher-paying administrative and managerial positions.

-There are now approximately 11,000 nurse leaders practicing in the United States.1 Wondering what it takes to assume a leadership role in the profession?
-We’ll unpack what a nurse leader does and what business skills can help you advance in this competitive and lucrative arena.
+There are now more than 12,000 nurse leaders practicing in the United States.1 Wondering what it takes to assume a leadership role in the profession?
+We’ll unpack what a nurse leader does and what key skills can help you advance in this competitive and lucrative arena.

 Roles for nurse leaders